Low-risk Human Research Ethics Subcommittee

 Referral to the HREC (Medical Sciences):

-Occasionally greater than low-risk aspects are discovered either upon detailed review, in clarifications sought from investigators, or ethical issues beyond the scope of the FMHS Subcommittee are identified.
-In these cases, the application will be referred to the HREC (Medical Sciences) for consideration.
-The Research and Ethics Administrator will notify the nominated contact person by email.
+Occasionally 'more' than low-risk aspects are discovered either upon detailed review, in clarifications sought from investigators, or ethical issues beyond the scope of the FMHS Subcommittee are identified.
+In these cases, the application will be returned to investigators to change the review pathway to 'more than low-risk', then resubmit to the HREC (Medical Sciences) for consideration at their next scheduled meeting.

 Not approved - resubmit:

-If the FMHS Subcommittee has major ethical concerns and does not approve the research, the Research and Ethics Administrator will send a confirmation email to the nominated contact person within 20 working days.
-Investigators are invited to resubmit the application addressing the Subcommittee's concerns and feedback.
+If the FMHS Subcommittee has major ethical concerns and does not approve the research, an email is sent to all listed Macquarie University research personnel within 20 working days.
+Investigators are invited to resubmit the application addressing the subcommittee's concerns and feedback.

 Can I trial my survey or interview questions before getting ethics approval?